roman-milk/roman-milk.github.io/phillips-family-curse.md

  "Now get up, mister.
 Your dad's gonna be home soon and I have to get the sheets in the wash before he notices anything's off." she urged.
 I slid off the bed and stepped naked into the bathroom closing the door behind me.

  I looked at myself in the mirror.
 My body still looked good, but Mom's voracious appetite left its mark.
 I had scratches on my chest and I was covered by a sheen of sweat and sex-juices.
 My softening cock was soaked with it, and my thighs were red from our bodies slamming into each other.
 I looked at my face, and gone was the boyish glint in my eyes.
 I was now a man who had seen some serious stuff.
 I was a man with experience.
-Report_Story #5